8 Important Real Estate Metrics All Property Agents Should Measure

 Follow Ups

-This is the most ignored aspect of real estate lead generation.
+Follow ups are the most ignored aspect of real estate lead generation.
 70% of online real estate leads report they are not followed up with effectively.
 Set up lead follow-up reminders through an automated CRM to ensure that your negotiators follow up with leads in a timely matter.
 An automated real estate lead follow-up plan can be a game changer for your agency if executed well.

 viewings